South Africa profile - overview

 The government introduced grand social engineering schemes such as the forced resettlement of hundreds of thousands of people.
-It poisoned and bombed opponents and encouraged trouble in neighbouring countries.
+It also killed, imprisoned and exiled its opponents and fomented instability in hostile neighbouring countries.

-South Africa has one of the continent's biggest economies, though this went into recession in May 2009 following a sharp slowdown in the mining and manufacturing sectors.
+South Africa has one of the continent's largest economies, although it went into recession in May 2009 following a sharp slowdown in the mining and manufacturing sectors.
 The construction industry, on the other hand, benefited from a huge programme of government investment ahead of the 2010 World Cup.

 South Africa is, along with China, Brazil, Russia and India, a member of the BRICS club of emerging world economic powerhouses.

-South Africa has the second-highest number of HIV/Aids patients in the world.
+Another problem facing South is its the number of HIV/Aids patients - the second-highest in the world.
 Around one in seven of its citizens is infected with HIV.
 Free anti-retroviral drugs are available under a state-funded scheme.